gbibeaul/blog-perso/content/build-deploy-a-vercel-api.md

 This will start a local development server on http://localhost:3000/api.
 Navigating to this first endpoint will give you a Hello world Message.

 Now let's go ahead and add a dynamic route using query parameters.
-Vercel Serverless Function handles dynamic routes in a similar way to next.js.
+Vercel Serverless Function handles dynamic routes in a similar way to Next.js.
 You can use the `[paramName].ts` syntax to define the name of the query parameter.
-To see this in action let's create a user folder and id route:
+To see this in action, let's create a user folder and id route:

 ```bash
 mkdir api/users
 touch "api/users/[id].ts"
 ```

-in your `api/users/[id].ts` file add the following code.
+In your `api/users/[id].ts` file, add the following code.

 ```typescript
 import { NowRequest, NowResponse } from "@vercel/node";